samereberlin/LibroJS/README.md

 Where:
 - `<div class="page" id="firstPage">` is the element required for page creation, which must have the class _page_, a unique _id_, and be placed as a _body's child_ element.
 - `<h1>First Page</h1>` and `<a href="#secondPage">go to the second page</a>` represent the content of the page _firstPage_ (notice that only the hash data is required to create a link to the secondPage).
-- `<script src="https://cdn.rawgit.com/samereberlin/WebApp/master/www/WebApp.js"></script>` is the inclusion of WebApp framework library, which can be obtained remotely (as here it is, using GitHub _CDN_ URL) or locally (stored beside your _HTML_ file).
+- `<script src="https://cdn.rawgit.com/samereberlin/WebApp/master/www/WebApp.js"></script>` is the inclusion of WebApp framework library, which can be obtained remotely (as here it is, using GitHub _CDN_ URL) or locally (stored beside our _HTML_ file).

 **Important Note:** for simplicity reasons, the above HTML code does not include any header definition, but it is strongly recommended to assure compatibility between different devices and platforms.
 Please include at least the _title_ and the basic _responsive_ meta tag `<meta name="viewport" content="width=device-width, initial-scale=1.0">`, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex01.1_responsive.html#firstPage" target="_blank">live preview</a>):